MoigeMatino/data-structures-algorithms-python/linked_lists/longest_streak/README.md

 # longest streak

-Write a function, longest_streak, that takes in the head of a linked list as an argument.
+Write a function, `longest_streak`, that takes in the head of a linked list as an argument.
 The function should return the length of the longest consecutive streak of the same value within the list.

 ## test_00: